Games-Made-In-Utah/GMIU_WebsiteSource/README.md

 ## Overview

-This project is the Games Made in Utah website, built with ASP.NET Core MVC and deployed on Netlify.
+This project is the Games Made in Utah website, originally built with ASP.NET Core MVC and deployed on Netlify.
 It features numerous games made locally in Utah, gaming events within Salt Lake City and groups to connect with other gamers or game developers.

+&nbsp;
 ## Features

 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Custom Styles**: Includes custom styling using a color palette, animations, and hover effects.

+&nbsp;
 ## Requirements

 - VSCode
 - A Netlify account for deployment

+&nbsp;
 ## Setup Instructions

 ### Step 1: Clone the Repository